yopdog/test22/Liberland-constitution.md

 ## Chapter 2: Cantons

+* **§I.1.** The Executive Power shall be vested in the Cantons and the people of the free Republic of liberland.
 * **§I.1.** The Cantons of the Free Republic of Liberland shall be completely Independent in all aspects.
 Thay shall be self governing and shall collect their own revenue through voluntary membership fees.
 * **§I.2.** Cantons shall provide protection to their members by enforcing the law and giving power to court verdicts.